ivpn/ivpn.net/src/content/pages/knowledgebase/general/how-do-i-activate-port-forwarding.md

 4. Click on the `Enable` button.
 Your port number will be displayed, this is the port number you must use to connect to your device once connected to the VPN.

 <div markdown="1" class="notice notice--info">
 Your port number will be reserved on all servers and will only expire if you do not connect to the VPN for 14 days.
-Port Forward is available on IVPN Pro accounts, works only with OpenVPN connections and is disabled across all US-based servers.
+Port Forward is available on IVPN Pro accounts, and is disabled across all US-based servers.
 </div>